Elena-shi0912/CS348-Project-FrontEnd/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `Features fully developed so far`
+1. Create User/Driver account and sign up

+2. Sign in with User email and password

+3. Show/Hide password while signing up or signing in

+4. User can view all the available posting

+5. Driver can view his/her own post

 ### `npm test`